kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Text can now be interpolated when alongside other tags.
 There are fixes for getting data on nullable nodes and there has been A lot of work behind the scenes to allow for Prism components to be compiled on the browser.

 <h3 id="prism-future">Future:</h3>

+Prism is not designed as a hot new framework.
+Instead it is a implementation in attempting to fix some of the biggest issues around *isomorphia* with modern frontend frameworks.

 One thing is that it unfortunate same name with syntax highlighting library [prism.js](https://github.com/PrismJS/prism/) which may cause some confusion.
 When I named the framework, "Prism" was meant to depict the single source that is *split* into the various paths (csr, ssr, bindings, hydration logic, etc).
 I wasn't aware of prism.js and it's prevalence until shortly after releasing it under that name.
 It also unintentionally a extremely similar logo to database ORM [prisma](https://github.com/prisma/prisma).
 If interest were to pick up then I may make features more reliable and release it under a new name.